 As your pregnancy progresses, you may find your walk gets a little wobbly or that you have joint pain.
 Your body is preparing for childbirth.
 If your joints are a little looser, you will find that you are more prone to injury.
 You may have been lifting your 30-pound toddler every day for the last three years, but think about your joints, think about yourself, and encourage your little one to walk.

 How Does A Back Injury Happen?

-Acute injury is when you tear or strain your muscles and immediately feel pain.
+An acute injury is when you tear or strain your muscles and immediately feel pain.
 You may also have the muscles in your back spasm because they have been overworked or strained.
 If you are pregnant, you do not want a back injury or strain.
-When you are giving birth this will add considerable discomfort to child birth.
+When you are giving birth this will add considerable discomfort to childbirth.

 Your toddler will be ok.
 They truly do not need to be picked up all of the time once they can walk.

 Yes, you will have friends and relatives who claim to have carried toddlers and older children until well advanced in their pregnancy.
 Yes, other women will loftily tell you about how they worked in a physically demanding job until they were heavily pregnant.
-Yes, there are horror stories of mother-in-laws making snide comments about how lazy or uncaring you may be for not picking up your child.
+Yes, there are horror stories of mothers-in-law making snide comments about how lazy or uncaring you maybe for not picking up your child.